euclidespaulo/xlsform-utility-network/README.md

 ## Upcoming Presentation

 We are excited to announce that this project will be presented at the **URISA Conference** in October 2024.
-The presentation will cover the development process, key features, and real-world applications of our solution.
-We invite you to join us to learn more and discuss how this tool can benefit the utility sector.
+The presentation will cover the development process, key features, and real-world applications of our solution..
+For more details, visit the [URISA GIS-Pro 2024 Conference](https://urisa.org/page/GIS-Pro2024).

 ## Community Engagement